mnielsen/notes-on-writing/notes_on_writing.md

 **Beware words that you wouldn't use while speaking:** Using such words in your writing isn't always a mistake, but it must be done consciously, and for the right reasons.
-Writers often this to appear authoritative --- writing in what they imagine is expert language.
-Unfortunately, lacking practice with the word, their feel for the word is likely to be wrong, unless they are exceptionally careful.
+Writers often do this to appear authoritative --- writing in what they imagine is expert language.
+Unfortunately, lacking practice with the language, their feel for the words they're using is likely to be wrong, unless they are exceptionally careful.
 Furthermore, they allow an agenda to creep into their writing, an agenda that isn't necessarily in service to the reader.
-With that said, if you're confident you're using the word in service to the reader, by all means, go for it!
+With that said, if you're confident you're using the word in the reader's service, go for it!

 ## Titles